| Loading… |

 Pattern Requirements and Flexibility

-The Bearish Harami Cross consists of two candlesticks, in which the body of the first white candlestick engulfs the body of the following Doji.
-The body of the first candlestick may be short.
+The Bearish Harami Cross comprises two candlesticks, where the body of the first white candlestick engulfs the body of the subsequent Doji.
+The body of the first candlestick can be relatively short.

 Trader’s Behavior